junruiz/15466-g5/README.md

 How To Play:

-WSAD to move and reach the top to get the chest
+WSAD to move and reach the top to get the chest at the top of the platforms

 Sources: the base code of game5 phone-bank.blend